-During the evening of November 24, 2009, John Jones and a group of fellow cave explorers entered the Nutty Putty Cave located near Salt Lake City, Utah.
-Nutty Putty is a hydrothermal cave known for its tight twists and crawl spaces, and has been shut down from time to time because it's so dangerous.
-Yet spelunkers of all ages are always keen to navigate the crevice, and John Jones was no exception.
-Tragically for him, Nutty Putty was his final resting place, and his last adventure was fraught with psychological horror.
+During the evening of November 24, 2009, John Jones and a group of fellow cave explorers entered Nutty Putty Cave located near Salt Lake City, UT.
+Nutty Putty is a hydrothermal cave known for its tight twists and crawl spaces; management has occasionally closed this cave off to the public due to its dangerous conditions.
+Yet spelunkers of all ages are always keen to navigate the crevice, and Jones was no exception.
+Unfortunately, Nutty Putty became Jones's final resting place.

 While exploring the cave, Jones got wedged in a small opening and was unable to free himself.
 Rescuers tried to save him, but after a long, dramatic, and ultimately unsuccessful rescue attempt, John perished, leaving a wife, a daughter, and an unborn son behind.
-The story of John's ordeal was retold in the 2016 film, The Last Descent, which made the point that his tragedy was not in vain; the years following Jones's death kicked off efforts to better understand caving injuries and deaths, and make spelunking safer.
+The 2016 film The Last Descent retold Jones's story to the world at large.
+In the years following Jones's death, researchers have initiated efforts to better understand caving injuries and deaths to make spelunking safer.

 John Jones Spent The Last 28 Hours Of His Life Sandwiched Between Two Pieces Of Rock

-John Jones and his fellow spelunkers, including his brother Josh, had experience with caving, although this was John's first time at Nutty Putty.
-The cave itself was considered a "beginner's cave," but it had several narrow spaces where people had previously gotten stuck.
-It was a controlled-access location but given their experience, Jones and his friends were given permission to go spelunking.
+John Jones and his fellow spelunkers, including his brother Josh, had experience with caving, though this was John's first time at Nutty Putty.
+Some considered Nutty Putty a "beginner's cave," but it had several narrow spaces where people had previously gotten stuck.
+It was a controlled-access location, but given their experience, Jones and his friends received permission from management to go spelunking.

 John Was Stuck Upside Down For Almost Eight Hours

 John's position in the cave was problematic from the outset.
-At six feet tall and weighing 180 pounds, John got wedged into a position where his head was below his feet, causing the blood to rush to his upper torso and head.
-When trauma doctor Doug Murdock heard this, he was immediately alarmed, "Being upside down, your body has to pump the blood out of the brain all the time... your body isn't set up to do that...
-The entire system starts to fail.
+At six feet tall and weighing 180 pounds, John got wedged into a situation where his head was below his feet, causing the blood to rush to his upper torso and head.
+When trauma doctor Doug Murdock heard this, he immediately felt alarmed: "Being upside down, your body has to pump the blood out of the brain all the time... your body isn't set up to do that...
+The entire system starts to fail."

 More Than 130 Rescuers Showed Up And Worked For Hours To Free Jones

-As the hours went by, more and more people arrived to help.
+As the hours went by, more people arrived to help John.
 Volunteers from two cave exploration organizations and personnel from 10 neighboring fire departments worked to free John, with more than 130 people on the scene in total.
-The rescuers put in 3,700 cumulative hours of effort and stood side by side with the family throughout the ordeal.
-State Senator John Valentine, a rescue worker who has been doing this work for 30 years, called the rescue "very agonizing."
-Authorities credited John's kind and caring family with helping the rescuers as they experienced the emotional roller coaster of the experience.
+The rescuers invested 3,700 cumulative hours of effort, and stood side by side with the family throughout the ordeal.
+State Senator John Valentine, a rescue worker with about 30 years' worth of experience, called the rescue "very agonizing."
+Authorities credited John's kind and caring family with helping the rescuers, as they experienced the emotional roller coaster of the experience.

 Rescuers Devised A Pulley System To Try Extrapolating Him

-The first goal of the rescue team was to get John into a position that was less detrimental to his heart and lungs.
-With the use of ropes and pulleys, rescuers were able to move John out of his hellish upside down position, but before long the pulley system broke and he slid back into the crevice.
+The first goal of the rescue team was to get John into a situation that would minimize strain on his heart and lungs.
+With the use of ropes and pulleys, rescuers were able to move John out of his hellish upside down position, but before long, the pulley system broke and John slid back into the crevice.

-After the pulley system failed and John slid back into an his previous, immovable position, rescuers started to rig up a second rope and pulley mechanism to help him.
+After the pulley system failed, rescuers started to rig up a second rope and pulley mechanism to help him.
 John's body was already showing signs of respiratory failure, however.